hrudendu2050/RESTful-API/README.md

 # Setup
 - In the RESTful API folder open terminal
 - Install dependencies: `npm install`
-- Start an run the server using nodemon: `npm start`
+- Start and run the server using nodemon: `npm start`
 - Server link: http://localhost:5100